-A Harvest sign and how to paint lettering is an easy tutorial on painting DIY signs without using expensive stencils or cutting machines.
+A Harvest sign and how to paint lettering is an easy, step by step tutorial on painting DIY signs without using expensive stencils or cutting machines.
 Create different signs and make them unique.

 I include a form to fill out below to download the letters for this Fall Harvest sign so you can DIY hand paint one for yourself.

 For one off signs I prefer just hand painting.
 Large lettering is easy to do by hand rather than expensive stencils.

 I love the look of old barn wood but those are as rare as hens teeth around here and when you do find some, they are soooo expensive.